-This list is compiled from Volition’s list of companies.
-These are based solely on my experience and observations.
+First of all, I need to stress that these reviews are based solely on my experience and observations.

 About Face: For reasons I can’t remember, I was not impressed by this company.
 But since the reasons didn’t stick with me, you should consider checking it out.
-I have to take into account energy levels/energy use vs money paid.
+What with my chronic fatigue, I have to take into account energy levels/energy use vs money paid.
 So a lot of things that aren’t worth it for me may be fine for you guys.

 Beyond Hello: I wasn’t thrilled with the one shop I did.
 It was a lot more work than the compensation, and it required a purchase.
 The purchase could be returned later, but it required two separate trips.
 Plus, the purchases are pricey.

 California Marketing Specialists: These guys do apartment shops.
 These can be fun (you get to peek into various communities) and the company had a lot of regular work.
-But the sheer number of pages you have to fill out versus pay did not impress me.
-For a little extra paperwork, you can shop Ellis Property Management Services and get around $15 more.
+But the sheer number of pages you have to fill out versus pay was a little annoying.
+With just a little extra paperwork, you can shop Ellis Property Management Services and get around $15 more per shop.

 Consumer Critique, Inc.: This is a company whose name rings a bell.
 If it’s the company I’m thinking of, it’s a great company to work for.
 They had a LOT of work for me.
 But the only downside is they operate by phone rather than computer.
 So you can’t self-assign jobs.
 On the plus side, they never minded that I often wasn’t available.
 They were very understanding about life outside work for them.